South Africa–United States relations: Second presidency of Donald Trump

 The Bilateral Relations Review Act passed with 34 members in favor and 16 against, meaning a significant number of Republicans and Democrats voted in favor.
 Opponents of the bill stated that differences between South Africa and the United States should be resolved through diplomatic channels, not punitive legislation.
 A similar bill brought forward previously by the same Representative failed to pass in the US Senate, lacking broad support from its members.
 Such bills need to pass in the US House and Senate, before they can be signed into law by the US President.

-Also in July 2025, South African Minister of Agriculture, John Steenhuisen, confirmed that SA was quickly expanding its global trade partners as a solution to the US' 30% tariff on South African exports, which was set to come into effect from 1 August 2025.
-The Minister stated that South Africa was focusing on market access expansion, and was actively reaching out to other countries to fill the gap that could be left by a decrease in agricultural exports to the US.
-He further stated that South Africa would be productive, and not overly reliant on the US for trade.

-As part of developing new trade agreements, South Africa had already spoken with Chile, Peru, and New Zealand, “to jointly lobby for fair and stable trade treatment of fresh produce” through the Southern Hemisphere Association of Fresh Fruit Exporters.
-Among other trade partners consulted were Indonesia, Thailand, and Bangladesh.
-During the 6 months prior to July 2025, South Africa had already progressed with new trade deals for the export of avocados to China, table grapes to Vietnam and the Philippines, and maize to India.

 In September 2025, Donald Trump confirmed that he would not be attending the 20th G20 summit, scheduled to take place in South Africa in November the same year.
 Trump said that US Vice President JD Vance would attend instead.
 White House later announced that no American officials would go there because of allegations of persecution of white people in this country.
 None of South Africa's political parties, including those representing Afrikaners and the white community, claim that genocide occurred in South Africa.
 President Ramaphosa stated that the summit would nonetheless be a success.

-At a time when SA-US relations have soured, the European Union has increased its investments in South Africa.
+Starting in February 2025, South Africa had laid off approximately 8,000 health care workers due to the USAID freeze and re-start difficulties.
+However, in October, the Trump administration and the South African government agreed to a transitional period running from October 1, 2025, until March 31, 2026, with $115 million in health aid flowing from the United States to South Africa.
+South African Minister in the Presidency Khumbudzo Ntshavheni said, “It’s a confirmation of the good bilateral relations between South Africa and the U.S. so that when we have complaints, they intervene and we find an amicable solution to the problem.”

+In January 2026, the official government of South Africa was critical of U.S. actions against Venezuela during Operation Southern Spear.
+The Department of International Relations and Cooperation (DIRCO) views these military actions as a manifest violation of the Charter of the United Nations and South Africa called the UN Security Council to convene urgently.
+Both Venezuela and South Africa sought political alignment through BRICS and joint mining enterprises.

+In June 2026 a former South African Air Force general working at the Oak Ridge National Laboratory was sentenced for conducting espionage activities in the United States, further complicating South African-American relations.